wallaby55/BitcoinArmory/docs/FAQ.md

                         Unit Test Argument - Do not consume --coverage_include=COVERAGEINCLUDE
-                        Unit Test Argument - Do not consume
+                        Unit Test Argument - Do not consume --language=LANG       Set the language for the client to display in.
+Use the ISO 639-1 language code to choose a language.
+Options are da, de, en, es, el, fr, he, hr, id, ru, sv.
+Default is en.
 ~~~

 ## What if Armory stops being developed?